Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Formulation of Learning in CTMDPs

 We consider learning in an {\it unknown} CTMDP where the rates of exponential holding times $(\lambda(s,a))_{s \in \mathcal{S}, a \in \mathcal{A}}$ and the transition probabilities $(p(\cdot |s, a))_{s \in \mathcal{S}, a \in \mathcal{A}}$ are unknown.
 For simplicity we assume the functional form of the reward function $(r(s,a)))_{s \in \mathcal{S}, a \in \mathcal{A}}$ is known.\footnote{This assumption is not restrictive for the purpose of obtaining logarithmic regret bounds.
 For lower bounds, it can be relaxed following the discussion in Section~7 of \cite{burnetas1997optimal} and \cite{ok2018exploration}.
-For upper bounds, our proposed algorithm can be easily extended to incorporate the empirical estimates of the reward function following \cite{Jaksch2010}, without changing the logarithmic growth rate of the regret.} A {\it learning algorithm}, denoted by $\mathcal{G}$, at each decision epoch $n \in \mathbb{N}$ generates a mapping $\pi_n$ that maps the state $s_n$ to an action $a_n=\pi_n(s_n)$.
-This mapping $\pi_n$ itself could be determined based on the whole history $w_n$ through for instance estimations of unknown model parameters.
-So a learning algorithm learns a policy {\it recursively} over decision epochs.
-The goal is to minimize the expected regret to be defined shortly.
+For upper bounds, our proposed algorithm can be easily extended to incorporate the empirical estimates of the reward function following \cite{Jaksch2010}, without changing the logarithmic growth rate of the regret.} \rev{A {\it learning algorithm}, denoted by $\mathcal{G}$, at each decision epoch $n \in \mathbb{N}$ generates a probability measure $\pi_n$ on $\mathcal{A}$ such that $\pi_n(\mathcal{A}| \omega_n) =1$, where $\pi_n$ is a possibly randomized law of selecting actions based on the entire history $\omega_n$. } The goal is to minimize the expected regret to be defined shortly.